Product image 1, can be opened in a modal.

 Can I drink this every day?

-These are gentle, traditional herbs with a long history of daily use in folk herbalism.
-Peppermint, spearmint, lemon balm, raspberry leaf, and holy basil are all considered safe for regular consumption by most people.
-Licorice root in small amounts is also traditionally used daily.
-That said, if you have a medical condition, are pregnant, or are taking medications, consult a qualified herbalist or healthcare provider before adding any new herbal routine.
+These are gentle herbs with a long history of daily enjoyment in folk herbalism.
+Peppermint, spearmint, lemon balm, raspberry leaf, and holy basil have all been enjoyed as everyday infusions.
+Licorice root is present in a small amount for sweetness.
+As with any new herbal routine, if you are pregnant, nursing, taking medications, or managing a medical condition, check with a qualified herbalist or healthcare provider first.